Adenitis, tuberculous, active or inactive

 The VA rates Adenitis, tuberculous, active or inactive under Diagnostic Code (DC) 7710, governed by 38 CFR 38 CFR § 4.117.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Adenitis, tuberculous, active or inactive qualify for TDIU (Total Disability Individual Unemployability)?
+Can Adenitis, tuberculous, active or inactive qualify for TDIU?

-What evidence do I need to establish service connection for Adenitis, tuberculous, active or inactive?
+What evidence supports a higher rating for Adenitis, tuberculous, active or inactive?

-What is the C&P exam like for Adenitis, tuberculous, active or inactive?
+What happens at the C&P exam for Adenitis, tuberculous, active or inactive?

 Get a Personalized Rating Analysis